Interior-atmosphere modelling to assess the observability of rocky planets with JWST: Conclusions

-We showcase how to use interior and atmospheric modelling simultaneously to predict observations for two rocky planets, TRAPPIST-1 c and 55 Cancri e, which have been proposed for observations in emission photometry and spectroscopy with JWST.
-We bin our emission spectra according to the response functions of the MIRI filters to predict emission fluxes for TRAPPIST-1 c for different scenarios, while for 55 Cancri e we input our emission spectra to Pandexo to predict observational uncertainties.
+We showcased how to use interior and atmospheric modelling simultaneously to predict observations for two rocky planets, TRAPPIST-1 c and 55 Cancri e, which have been proposed for emission photometry and spectroscopy observations with JWST.
+We binned our emission spectra according to the response functions of the MIRI filters in order to predict emission fluxes for TRAPPIST-1 c in different scenarios, while for 55 Cancri e, we input our emission spectra to Pandexo to predict observational uncertainties.

-The most likely scenario for TRAPPIST-1 c is the lack of an atmosphere (WMF = 0).
+The most likely scenario for TRAPPIST-1 c is that it lacks an atmosphere (WMF = 0).
 Nonetheless, the presence of a secondary atmosphere cannot be ruled out.
-In this scenario, TRAPPIST-1 c could have a H$_{2}$O-dominated atmosphere of up to 25 bar of surface pressure.
-A CO$_{2}$-rich envelope would have higher surface pressures, and therefore it would be more massive than the water case, with a maximum surface pressure of 64 bar.
-We present emission flux estimates for the filter centered at 15 $\mu$m, F1500, that can be compared with observations by \cite{Kreidberg_JWST21} to determine if TRAPPIST-1 c has a bare surface.
-For 55 Cancri e, a massive envelope with more than 300 bar of surface pressure that contains water is necessary to fit its low density.
-We determine that a combined spectrum with NIRCam and MIRI LRS, as proposed by \cite{Hu_jwstprop_cnc}, may present a high noise level at wavelengths between 3 and 3.7 $\mu$m.
+In this scenario, TRAPPIST-1 c could have an H$_{2}$O-dominated atmosphere of up to 80 bar of surface pressure.
+The density of a CO$_{2}$ or O$_{2}$-rich envelope is not low enough to put any constraints on the surface pressure from mass and radius data alone.
+We presented emission flux estimates for the filter centred at 15 $\mu$m, F1500, that can be compared with observations \citep{Zieba23}.
+Moreover, we discuss that a bare surface in TRAPPIST-1 b \citep{Greene23,T1b_emission} has implications for the Fe content of all planets in the system.
+The Fe/Si mole ratios for planets b and c as retrieved in \cite{Acuna21} and revisited in this work can be used to constrain the Fe contents of the other planets in the TRAPPIST-1 system.
+This breaks the degeneracy between WMF and CMF for the outer planets in TRAPPIST-1, supporting the WMFs obtained in scenario 2 of \cite{Acuna21}.
+For 55 Cancri e, a massive water envelope with more than 300 bar of surface pressure is necessary to fit its low density and a Fe content similar to its stellar host or an Earth-like core simultaneously.
+We determined that a combined spectrum with NIRCam and MIRI LRS, as proposed by \cite{Hu_jwstprop_cnc}, may present a high noise level at wavelengths between 3 and 3.7 $\mu$m.
 However, this part of the spectrum does not contain any spectral lines of water or CO$_{2}$, which are essential to determine the abundances in the envelope.